Glossary

 Hypothyroidism

 A condition in which the thyroid gland produces an insufficient amount of thyroid hormone.
 The resulting lowered metabolism interferes with the normal breakdown of “old” hormones and causes lethargy.
-Men will suffer from a lower sex drive and elevated prolactin (see Hyperprolactinemia), and women will suffer from elevated prolactin and estrogen, both of which will interfere with fertility.
+Men will suffer from a lower sex drive and elevated prolactin (see Hyperprolactinemia), and women will suffer from elevated prolactin and estrogen, both of which will interfere with ovulation and fertility.

 Hysterectomy